captDaylight/lorem/README.md

 ```

 ## TODO
+- add any referrers in mailchimp to teh db
-- tack on the name of each email added to the user object
+- display names on the website
-- get consistent now url so I don't have to keep updating the api call in squarespace
+- person can't add their own email Address